Uterine fibroids and hysterectomy

 Most cases of anemia are mild and can be treated with dietary changes and iron supplements.
 However, prolonged and severe anemia that is not treated can cause heart problems.

-Fibroids can press and squeeze the bladder, leading to frequent need for urination (urge urinary incontinence).
+Fibroids can press and squeeze the bladder, leading to frequent need for urination.

 Large fibroids that press against the bladder occasionally result in urinary tract infections.
+If the urethra (bladder outlet) is pressured or blocked, urinary retention may occur.
 Pressure on the ureters may cause urinary tract obstruction and kidney damage.

 Pressure on the bowels may result in constipation.

 Any fibroid has the rare potential to be cancerous (malignant).
 However the vast majority of fibroids are noncancerous (benign).
-Fibroids after menopause have the highest risk of being cancerous.
+Fibroids after menopause have the highest risk of being cancerous, especially if they are continuing to grow.
 Women who are postmenopausal need to have careful monitoring of their fibroids.
 Doctors often recommend removing any growing fibroid after menopause.

 Many women with fibroids do not have symptoms.
 When they do, symptoms may include: